aregtech/areg-sdk-demo/README.md

 ### Method 2: Integrate via AREG SDK Package (vcpkg)

+> [!NOTE]
-> [!NOTE]: AREG SDK is prepared and tested to be a `vcpkg` package.
+> AREG SDK is prepared and tested to be a `vcpkg` package.
 It is expected to be included in the upcoming version 2.0.0

 Projects using CMake can integrate AREG SDK through the `vcpkg` package manager.
 To install if follow these steps: